-C. Description of Building Vibration for Evaluation of the Effect on Inhabitants paragraph A above.
+C. Description of Building Vibration for Evaluation of the Effect on Inhabitants

+1. Introduction.
+Vibration of structures may be due to airborne acoustical waves or solidborne vibration.
+Most problems caused by airborne impulse noise, when building vibrations are caused as a side effect of the primary auditory stimulus, should be accounted for by the procedures of paragraph A above.
 Nevertheless, at certain times it may be necessary to assess separately the vibration caused by such sources.
 Groundborne vibration which is quite likely to accompany some mining, construction, and other industrial activities usually requires special evaluation.
 A method to evaluate human response to vibration inside buildings is presented which should be used to evaluate the impact of such activities.
-The method applies to the frequency range between 1 and 80 Hz and is based on an approved ISO standard (reference 5) and its proposed amendments.
+The method applies to the frequency range between 1 and 80 Hz and is based on an approved 1SO standard (reference 5) and its proposed amenuments.